jdhitsolutions/myTickle/README.md

 Install-Module MyTickle
 ```

-This module requires a SQL Server installation but it should work cross platform.
+This module requires a SQL Server installation but it should work cross platform and in PowerShell Core.

 This module stores event information in a SQL database.
 Ideally, you will be running a version of SQL Server Express on your desktop.
 You can use the `Initialize-TickleDatabase` command to create the database and table.
 It is possible to store the database on a separate server (not tested).
 The module includes T-SQL files you can give to a database administrator to run and create the database for you.